objectionary/eo/README.md

     The output of the parser you can find in the `target/eo/parse` directory.

   * **Optimization**.
-    There are a number of XSLT transformations that need to be done with the XML document in order to make it ready for compilation.
+    There are a number of [XSL transformations](https://en.wikipedia.org/wiki/XSLT) that need to be done
+    with the XML document in order to make it ready for compilation.
     Each transformation has its own `.xslt` file in the `eo-parser` directory.
     The class `org.eolang.parser.Program` is responsible for making XSLT